For every hour given, you earn an hour in return.

 Life has changed and our friends and family don’t always live nearby.
 It’s not always easy to ask someone for help, especially if that brings with it a feeling that we can never ‘pay them back’.
 Timebanking is a fun, unpressurised and informal way to enable people each other – and to bring out the best in everyone.

 Timebanking UK’s case studies show that joining a time bank can change people’s lives.
 After taking part in exchanges, time bank members report that they learn new skills, meet new people, enjoy better self-esteem and self-confidence, and feel healthier.
 Time bank members realise their knowledge and skills are useful and interesting to others – and they feel more involved in their community, too.

-One time bank reported the following statistics for people who had been members of the time bank for six months:
+A typical time bank reported the following statistics for people who had been members for six months:

 - 85% said they were meeting more people

 - 80% felt more part of the community

 - 74% experienced a lift in mood or reduced depression

 - 69% felt they could ask for or receive more help

 - 60% said their quality of life, health and wellbeing had improved

 Timebanking enables people to realise that they are useful and valued members of society.
 It makes us feel better, more connected – and just happier!